treeverse/lakeFS/docs/posts/security_update.md

 Trust is our core value, and security topics are never taken lightly.

-Even though this decision was difficult, it was necessary to continue building a solid foundation for lakeFS's data version control.
+Even though this decision was difficult, it was necessary to continue building a solid foundation for our data version control.

 We remain [committed](../commitment.html) to making lakeFS the best, most scalable, open source version control system for data practitioners, while not compromising on its security.